minio/docs/source/tutorials/deploy-minio-tenant.rst

 This procedure documents deploying a MinIO Tenant using the MinIO Operator Console.

+..
+Return to this when Operator Console is ready.

 Deploy a Tenant using the MinIO Kubernetes Plugin
 -------------------------------------------------